Quantum ergodicity for contact metric structures: Semiclassical pseudodifferential calculus

 with $c$ a smooth positive function.
 Moreover, recall that we set $\kappa_{\sigma,x} = \cF_{G_x M, \mu_x}^{-1}(\sigma(x,\cdot))$ for $x\in U$.
 Thus, it follows that using the smooth Haar system $\{\tilde{\mu}_x\}_{x\in U}$ induced by the Darboux frame $\tilde{\bX}$, we obtain

 With this in mind, Equation~\eqref{eq:localquantization} pulled back on $V\subset \Heis^d$ by $\gamma$ has the following expression: for any $f\in C^\infty(V)$,

 where the last line follows from the Plancherel formula and from Equation~\eqref{eq:symDarboux}, and where $\sigma^{\tilde{\bX}}$ is defined by Equation \eqref{eq:symframe}.
-The term on the right-hand side of the last equation is then the usual semiclassical quantization $\Op_{\Heis^d,\hbar}$ on the Heisenberg group, meaning one can sum this discussion up by writing
+The term on the right-hand side of the last equation is then the usual semiclassical quantization $\Op_{\Heis^d,\hbar}$ on the Heisenberg group, as defined, for example, in \cite{FKF19}, meaning that one can sum up this discussion by writing